This page answers frequently asked questions about the differences between Xbox One and Xbox 360.

 No. The Xbox One console is designed to remain horizontal.
 Do not position it vertically.

 No. The power supply from the Xbox 360 does not connect to the Xbox One console, and it will not satisfy the new console's power requirements.

 Thanks for your feedback!

 Provide feedback for this topic

-Would you like to contact Support regarding the "Xbox One compatibility with Xbox 360 FAQ" issue you were reading about or a different issue?
+Would you like to contact Support regarding the "Xbox One backwards compatibility FAQ" issue you were reading about or a different issue?